 - Technology integration

-- Sustainable Design, including solar panels and electric vehicle charging and integrated waste collection infrastructure
+- Sustainable design, including solar panels and electric vehicle charging and integrated waste collection infrastructure

-- Vertical Planting & Enhanced Landscaping to help reduce urban heat in the City
+- Vertical planting & enhanced landscaping to help reduce urban heat in the City

-The project forms part of Council’s commitment to planning for future growth in Penrith City and reducing the urban island heat effect.
+The project forms part of Council’s commitment to planning for future growth in Penrith City and reducing the urban heat island effect.
 It is funded by the Australian Government, with $32 million committed through the Urban Congestion Fund, and Penrith City Council’s contribution of the land towards the project, valued at approximately $2.3 million.

-As a popular station for commuters, the Bureau of Transport Statistics predicts daily patronage at Kingswood Station will increase to 7,576 trips by 2036, up from 4,637 trips in 2017—making the provision of additional commuter parking vital in supporting the future needs of the community.
+The Bureau of Transport Statistics predicts daily patronage at Kingswood Station will increase to 7,576 trips by 2036, up from 4,637 trips in 2017—making the provision of additional commuter parking vital in supporting the future needs of the community.

 The project will be delivered in stages to minimise disruptions for residents and the community.The proposed Kingswood Commuter Car Park is just one of the many city-shaping projects underway across the Local Government Area, to create a thriving and prosperous city with further employment opportunities closer to home.